i05nagai/memorandum/language/english_speaking.md

     * instinctive behaviour or reactions are not thought about, planned or developed by training
     * an instinctive reaction
     * My instinctive reaction was to walk away to avoid an argument.
+* instinct
+    * the way people or animals naturally react or behave, without having to think or learn about it
+    * her first instinct was to run
+    * a natural ability that helps you decide what to do or how to act without thinking
+    * Instinct is also the ability to behave in a particular way that has not been learned
 * grave
     * burying place
         * a place where a dead person or dead peole are buried, esp. when under the ground and marked by a stone